ibm-cloud-docs/netezza/data_lakehouse/querying_datalakehouse.md

 Ensure that you are connected to the HIVE Metastore.**draft comment: anything more we need to add here?**

-In the examples, the publicly available **draft comment: need examples for our data lakehouse use cases?** is used.
-To follow this example, make sure that the data is in an accessible S3 bucket. **draft comment: do we need to specify any data format?**
+In the examples, the publicly available **draft comment: need examples for our data lakehouse use cases? if we want to stau consistent with the singularity examples we'd need yellow taxi table** is used.
+To follow this example, make sure that the data is in an accessible S3 bucket. **draft comment: do we need to specify any data format or anything else here?**

 ## 1. Create a database by using the required `metasroreuri`.
 {: #create_database}